craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the Navigation menu, select **Security**.
 This opens the **Office 365 Security & Compliance** center.

-   Note that you can open this portal by browsing to **https://protection.office.com**.
+   You can open this site directly by browsing to **https://protection.office.com**.

 1. Select the **Microsoft 365 admin center** browser tab.

 1. In the Navigation menu, select **Compliance**.
 This opens the new **Microsoft 365 Compliance** portal.

-   Note that you can open this portal by browsing to **https://compliance.microsoft.com**.
+   You can open this site directly by browsing to **https://compliance.microsoft.com**.

 1. Open a new tab and browse to **https://compliance.microsoft.com**.
 This opens the new **Microsoft 365 Security** portal.